 One of the most studied books of the New Testament, the Book of Romans offers a clear and concise explanation of the Gospel.
 It has been referred to by some scholars as the most succinct and systematic presentation of Christian doctrine in all of scripture.
 It is for this reason that Romans is often the book new believers start with when they begin studying the Bible.

 Let’s explore this important book together, diving into Paul’s central themes and purposes, and reflecting upon how we can best apply the wisdom of Romans within our own lives.

 Introduction to Romans

-Apostle Paul wrote the book of Romans as a letter to the church in Rome, a community of believers that had already been in existence for a number of years.
-The community was made up of Jewish Christians and Gentile Christians alike, coming together to worship righteous God and share the Gospel of Jesus.
-The letter is instructional in divine nature and intended to provide direction, encouragement, and guidance to a community of believers during a period of relative peace for Christians in the Roman Empire.
+The apostle Paul wrote the Book of Romans as a letter to the church in Rome, a community of believers that had already been in existence for a number of years at the time of the letter's composition.
+The community was made up of Jewish Christians and Gentile Christians alike, coming together to worship God and share the Gospel of Jesus.
+The letter is instructional in nature and intended to provide direction, encouragement, and guidance to a community of believers during a period of relative peace for Christians in the Roman Empire.

 What's the Big Idea?

 Throughout the letter to the Romans, Paul sets out to share foundational knowledge of the Christian faith.
 He begins by remarking on human sinfulness and the effects that sinfulness has on all God's people.
 Paul explains that due to our rebellion against God and what He has declared right, all of humanity has been condemned.
 But, Paul goes on, God shows us grace and mercy by offering us justification, or a way to be made right, through faith in Jesus Christ, His Son.